-Right Ear Pain.
-Plan 1.
+PL: 1.
 We discussed with the patient that it does appear that she has an ear infection at that point in time.
 There is definitely fluid may be causing some of her discomfort.
-I recommended she use a 5-day course of Afrin to see if this will help dry her up.
+I recommend she use a 5-day course of Afrin to see if this will help dry her up.
 She has not been tolerating the antibiotic well.
 Sore throat.
 I did run strep today was negative.
 We will continue supportive treatment such as Tylenol or ibuprofen saltwater gargles.

-Position the edit cursor in front of the 1.
-One way to do this is to hit CTRL + DOWN ARROW a couple of times.
+1) Position the edit cursor in front of the 1 and hit enter.